 Grange Audubon Insurance Center (505 W. Whittier St.) Each Thursday and Saturday morning at 10:00 am, where we’ll enjoy some nature-themed, read-alouds and maybe sing a song or two.
 Stay after to enjoy some play time in our forest themed playroom equipped with puppets, costumes and a climbing area or our outdoor play space located near our native plant gardens.
 Registration not required, program is free.

-Story Time in the Park at Deer Haven Park (4183 Liberty Road, Delaware): Select Mondays at 10 am.
+Story Time in the Park at Deer Haven Park (4183 Liberty Road, Delaware): Select Mondays at 10 am (typically 2nd Monday).
 Join staff from the Delaware County District Library as they read about animals in winter, then take part in an activity or craft.
 A short nature walk will be offered afterward.
 Free, ages 0-5 with an adult.

 Columbus Metro Park Nature Centers: Several of our great metro parks host story times throughout the month, and many of the nature centers at the Metro Parks have things for the kids to explore and interactive exhibits, so it’s definitely checking out all of the ones around you.